 example_rotation = <0.0, 0.0, 0.0, 0.0>

-characters.
-Note that these lists are converted internally to enList string-lists for storage, so they can accept any characters or values inside them, except quotes due to how nbsConfig parses the line:
+Lists as values are supported; they must start and end with [ and ] characters (since they are single-dimensional, like LSL's lists, not SLua's tables).
+They can accept any characters or values inside them, except quotes due to how nbsConfig parses the line:

 example_list = ["a", 1, "b", 2, "c", 3]